zubair-ce07/testtt/flicker/README.md

 * `UnFollow` User Can Un follow the following Users
 * `Following Users` User can see his/her and other User's Following Users
 * `Home` Where Logged in User Can See Following User's Photo, Public Photo and Logged In User's Photos
+* `Wall` User can see his/her uploaded photos and following users on his/her Wall
 * `Profile` User Can See Profile of other User's
 * `Search Users ` User Can Search Users by Username
 * `Search Posts` User can Search Posts by tags